smartiniOnGitHub/fastify-nats-client/README.md

 ## Requirements

-Fastify ^3.3.0 , Node.js 10 LTS (10.13.0) or later.
+Fastify ^4.0.0 , Node.js 10 LTS (14.15.0) or later.

-Note that plugin releases 2.x are for Fastify 2.x, 3.x are for Fastify 3.x, etc.
+Note that plugin releases 3.x are for Fastify 3.x, 4.x are for Fastify 4.x, etc.

 ## Sources